spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/mac.rst

    # Start from the Terminal
    docker pull ubuntu:22.04
+   # If the previous command says 'Cannot connect to the Docker daemon', make sure you have launched Docker Desktop
    # Launch interactive mode (command-line inside container)
    docker run -it ubuntu:22.04
    # Now, inside Docker container, install dependencies